nNasir/FiniteAutomata/README.md

   * Minimization of DFA
   * DFA to RE using State Elimination method

-## Abreviations
+## Abbreviations
-Following Abbreviations are used throughout this repositort
+Following Abbreviations are used throughout this repository
 * FA=Finite Automata
-* NFA= Nondeterminisitic Finite Automata
+* NFA= Non-deterministic Finite Automata
 * DFA= Deterministic Finite Automata
-* NFA-null= Nondeterminisitic Finite Automata with null transitions
+* NFA-null= Non-deterministic Finite Automata with null transitions
 * RE= Regular Expression

 ## Code
-All the code files are in jupyter notebook python 3
+All the code files are in Jupyter Notebook Python 3

 ## Input
-All thse code file take a transition table in CSV file as input.
+All codes take a transition table, in CSV file, as input.
 The following columns should be in the file

-* state, this colum contains name of file
+* state, this column contains name of file
-* input_x column for each x in symbols,  a comma seperate list of states that can be reached from state on symbol x
+* input_x column for each x in symbols,  a comma separated list of states that can be reached from state on symbol x
-* isInitial, a binary column containing True if state is initial state and False other wise.
+* isInitial, a binary column containing True if state is initial state and False otherwise.
-* isFinal, a binary column containing True if state is final state and False other wise.
+* isFinal, a binary column containing True if state is final state and False otherwise.
 For NFA-null following column is also required
-* input_null column,  a comma seperate list of states that can be reached from state of null input
+* input_null column,  a comma separated list of states that can be reached from state of null input
 ### Input Example

 An example CSV file for NFA-null given in figure is